CellNetworks Core Technology Platform

 - Protein Crystallization Platform

-Strong partnerships have been formed, e.g. with the Interdisciplinary Neurobehavioral Core at Medical Faculty Heidelberg, the Metabolomics Core Technology Platform at the Centre for Organismal Studies (COS), and the Large Scale Data Facility at BioQuant (LSDF), that has been installed as a joint infrastructure for computational sciences, one of the largest storage devices in life sciences with a storage capacity of 6 petabyte (6x1015 bytes).
+Strong partnerships have been formed, e.g. with the Flow cytometry and FACS Core Facility (ZMBH), the Interdisciplinary Neurobehavioral Core at Medical Faculty Heidelberg, the Metabolomics Core Technology Platform at the Centre for Organismal Studies (COS), and the Large Scale Data Facility at BioQuant (LSDF), that has been installed as a joint infrastructure for computational sciences, one of the largest storage devices in life sciences with a storage capacity of 6 petabyte (6x1015 bytes).